cubic-chariot/gtnh/garden-of-grind.md

 - Go back to your mob farm and wait till a drowning creeper appears.
     Let it explode.
     This generates water and some cobblestone.
-    Unfortunately,
-    you probably don't have a pickaxe yet, and GTNH disables most non-Tinker's Construct pickaxes;
+    GTNH disables most non-Tinker's Construct pickaxes,
-    therefore you must "mine" that cobblestone with creepers.
+    but you can use a Gregtech flint pickaxe to mine it.
     With the flint you saved from before, you can craft a furnace.
     This gives us stone and thus mortars.